It almost sounds too good to be true: a vaccine that can help prevent cancer long before it might start.

 How do you know if you have an HPV infection?

-You may not.
+You might not.
 Many people don’t experience symptoms or health problems.
-Visible symptoms can include genital warts on men and women, Dr. daSilva said.
+Visible symptoms can include genital warts, Dr. daSilva said.
 Cervical precancerous cells may be found during a routine Pap test.

 What is the HPV vaccine?